lonhattan007/numbers_evaille/README.md

 ## Description

-This folder contains files to solve the Numbers Evaille problem:
+This program is written to solve the Numbers Evaille problem:

 Given a pack of cards with unique numbers and a required goal card from the pack.
 The cards are categorized into ranks.
 Find 4 cards of whose ranks differ from each other and the goal number card's rank, such that the sum of the 4 cards is equal to the goal card's number.

+## Status

+- __The algorithm is not ready, currently the program just imports and prints cards' info.__
+- Solving for extra cards is currently unavailable.
+- The input file can only contain a rank per card.
+For cards with alternative ranks, you need to create a new input file.

 ## Folder structure:

+The project folder contains these files:

 - _card.py_: Python file defining class Card
 - _deck.py_: Python file defining class Deck
 - _solution.py_: Python solution file
 - _input.txt_: Input file, currently only contains 107 first cards and their primary ranks
 - _README.md_: Instruction file
+- _.gitignore_: Git's config file to ignore unnecessary files while releasing the project

 ## Preparation